Paddle Sizing

 Illustration of Greenland Paddle overall length

-Greenland paddle measurement
+Illustration of Greenland paddle arm span measurement

-Greenland paddle measurement
+Illustration of Greenland paddle arm span measurement

 Loom Width